Discharge rights: Joined aged under 18

 If you’ve already been in the army for six months, then the VERY LATEST you can hand in your notice is the day before your 18th birthday.
 Not a day later.
 There are no exceptions.

+Remember that you must hand in your notice in writing.
+It’s not enough to say you want to leave.
 When you hand in your notice, the army has a legal duty to let you leave.
 If you don’t hand in your notice, the army might delay.

 Is the army blocking your right to leave?